What Information Does a Personal Loan Lender Require to Apply?

 What’s your current outstanding debt?
 This one will be compared to your current income.
 In short, lenders want to make sure the math makes sense – that you can reasonably repay this new loan along with your existing obligations at your current level of income.
 If there’s any reason those numbers won’t look right at first glance, be prepared to justify extending yourself further, and have documentation to back it up.
 Some lenders have very specific personal loan lender requirements, while others allow their agents a degree of flexibility to use their best judgment, so keep things positive and professional.
 It can’t hurt, and it might improve your odds.

 Have you opened up new lines of credit recently, or have there been multiple inquiries to your credit report in the past few weeks or months?
-If so, presumably you have good reason for all this activity right before you’re seeking an unsecured personal loan.
+If so, presumably you have a good reason for all this activity right before you’re seeking an unsecured personal loan.
 If you don’t, this might not be the best timing.
 Lenders want to work with you, but they’re interested in genuine clients with every intention of repaying their loans.
 Too much activity creates the impression you might not be that wonderful, sincere person you and I both know you are.

 Do Personal Loans Require Proof of Income?

 Naturally, income verification is pretty-much a non-negotiable when it comes to personal loan lender requirements.
 Lenders must determine what sort of monthly payments you can reasonably be expected to make.
 How they do this will vary widely, but you should be prepared to tell them as accurately as possible where you work and what you do, how much you make, and how long you’ve been there.
-They’ll also want to have a pretty good idea how much money you currently owe on your house, car, credit cards, etc.
+They’ll also want to have a pretty good idea of how much money you currently owe on your house, car, credit cards, etc.

 You may find yourself simply entering numbers on a form, or the lender may ask for proof for some or all of the items included.
 Common paperwork you should have with you might include: